-If you want to create a radial gauge, like a speedometer, but are not sure where to begin this will get you started.
-It uses the canvas tag and works well in the latest IE. I have not tested it in other browsers but any browser that supports the canvas tag will work, including Safari on iPhone/iPad.
+This example uses the canvas tag and works well in the latest IE. It has not tested it in other browsers.
+I assume any browser that supports the canvas tag should work, including Safari on iPhone/iPad.
 My old code works so I have no reason to believe this wouldn’t.
 I’ve made this as basic as possible so it’s not bogged down in over complication or clutter.
-I was going to write up a walk through, but there isn’t much to it that can’t be found elsewhere, like information on JQuery Ajax, json, canvas, or HTML 5.
+I was going to write up a walk-through but there isn’t too much to it and you can find information elsewhere, like information on JQuery Ajax, json, canvas, or HTML 5.

-Download the the files, place in your web server directory, change the paths to the json and the JQuery code in the index.html file and point your browser to it.
-I’ve included a Python script for testing, which will update the values so you can be mesmerized as the needle spins every 30 seconds on a randomly picked value, or not.
+Download the the files, then place in your web server directory, change the paths to the json and the JQuery code in the index.html file, and point your browser to it.
+I’ve included a Python script for testing, which will update the values so you can be mesmerized as the needle spins every 30 seconds on a randomly picked value.